-From the 1st April to 30th June 2021, there were 5,368 aircraft movements in total at Gatwick Airport, which is a strong increase compared to both the previous quarter and Q2 of 2020.
-This surge was prompted by the partial lifting of the travel restrictions and Gatwick Airport is looking forward to the further re-opening of the UK to the world.
+From the 1st July to 30th September 2021, there were 21,258 aircraft movements in total at Gatwick Airport, which is a strong increase compared to both the previous quarter and Q3 of 2020.
+This surge was prompted by the lifting of the travel restrictions and Gatwick Airport is looking forward to the increased demand for travel.
 The Airspace Office at Gatwick Airport continues to monitor aircraft performance and compliance with noise abatement procedures while the aviation industry rebuilds.
-This report contains detailed data, but allow me to present to you the key facts for reporting quarter.
+This report contains detailed data, but allows me to present to you the key facts for the reporting quarter.

-Departure track-keeping performance has been good overall in the second quarter at 97.65%, this figure being dragged down by a compliance of just 93.2% on Route 4.
-On 25th of February we removed the RNAV Standard Instrument Departure routes on Route 4, as required by the CAA, and are continually assessing the track-keeping performance along the conventional routes with our industry partners.
+Departure track-keeping performance has been good overall in the third quarter at 98.02%, this being somewhat constrained by a compliance of 93.2% on Route 4.
+On 25th of February we removed the RNAV Standard Instrument Departure routes on Route 4, as required by the CAA; we are continuing to assess the track-keeping performance along the conventional routes with our industry partners.

-Continuous Descent Operations performance has improved since last quarter to 87.49%.
-While this remains below our expectations, we can see that increased flight activity will help to improve performance for this procedure.
-Due to the extended period of reduced flying many pilots and air traffic controllers have been getting less time 'in the seat' which can lead to small degradations in the execution of some procedures purely through being 'out of practice'.
+Continuous Descent Operations (CDO) performance has improved since last quarter to 92.95%.
+Due to the extended period of reduced flying, many pilots and air traffic controllers have been getting less time 'in the seat' which can lead to small degradations in the execution of some procedures purely through being 'out of practice'.
+However, we have seen more aircraft returning to the skies in recent months which has had a positive effect on CDO performance.

-The number of submitted complaints has increased to 535, which is a rise of 40% compared to the first quarter.
-The number of individual complainants was 71, which is 9% lower than in Q2 of 2020.
-We are aware of the change in aircraft noise perception brought on by the long periods of empty skies and will do our utmost to keep our communities informed when traffic returns to Gatwick Airport.
+The number of submitted complaints has increased to 1,928, which is a large increase compared to the second quarter.
+The number of individual complainants was 161, which is 59% lower than in Q3 of

+2020.
+We are aware of the change in aircraft noise perception brought on by the long periods of empty skies and will do our utmost to keep our communities informed when traffic returns fully to Gatwick Airport.

 We have also continued with our programme of airline engagement to drive continuous improvement in CDO, track keeping and safety.
-The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Wizz Air UK, Vueling, Turkish Airlines, Air Baltic and Air Arabia Maroc with follow-up meetings planned later in the year to check-in.
+The Airspace Office, with the Head of Aerodrome Compliance, have had recent meetings with Wizz Air UK, Vueling, Turkish Airlines, Air Baltic and Air Arabia Maroc with follow-up meetings planned later in the year to check-in on progress.

-If you would like to know more about aircraft operations & noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, I would like to invite you to visit our website.
+If you would like to know more about aircraft operations & noise, make a complaint about aircraft noise, or learn about the airspace around Gatwick, I would invite you to visit our website.
 I am proud to introduce you to our upgraded "Insightfull" pages which now provide more precise overflight information tailored to your location.
 We have also added more material explaining aircraft noise, how we measure it and how it has changed in the past.
 As before, you find these pages under "Noise Explained".